All Products

 release_keys

-Releases keys that were previously held down with press_keys(hold=True).
-Always release held keys when you are done to prevent them from interfering with subsequent operations.
+Releases keys previously held with press_keys(hold=True).
+Always release held keys to prevent interference with subsequent operations.

 Signature